 - the size of the tumor

-- if it has spread to other parts of the body
+- if cancer is present in other parts of the body

 Proteins and hormones